leafo/lapis/docs/actions.md

 object*](#request-object).

 The return value of the action is used to render the output.
 A string return value will be rendered to the browser directly.
 A table return value will be used as the [*render options*](#render-options).
+If there is more than one return value, all of them are merged into the final result.
+You can return both strings and tables to control the output.

 If there is no route that matches the request then the default route handler is executed, read more in [*application callbacks*](#application-callbacks).